Professor Emeritus of Philosophy, University of Reading.

 Research and publications

-John Cottingham has published twenty-seven books, eleven as sole author, a further nine editions and translations, plus (either as single or joint editor) eight edited collections – together with over 115 articles in learned journals or books.
+John Cottingham has published thirty books – thirteen as sole author, a further nine editions and translations, plus (either as single or joint editor) eight edited collections – together with over 115 articles in learned journals or books.
 From 1993-2012 he was Editor of Ratio, the international journal of analytic philosophy.
 His main research interests are as follows: